heptarch/heptarch.github.io/drafts/demon.md

   Illegitimate child.
 </span> is giving a lecture
  on natural philosophy.
- The duke is intrigued---he has a daughter the same age---and finds himself laboriously ascending the granite steps of Cromwell Tower the next morning, curiosity more powerful than the biting lowland cold.
+ The Duke is intrigued---he has a daughter the same age---and finds himself laboriously ascending the granite steps of Cromwell Tower the next morning, curiosity more powerful than the biting lowland cold.